hoaihdinh/Distributed-Alarm-System/README.md

 ### How to Run Resource Based Architecture with Locust
 ```
-cd resource_based/locust
+cd resource_based/locust_RBA
 docker compose up --build
 ```
-Once the locust_app container is running, then visit http://localhost:8089.
+Once the locust_app_RBA container is running, then visit http://localhost:8089.

-Input the corresponding values into the given fields and start the test.
-Details about the locust test/workers can be found in /resource_based/locust/src/locustfile.py

-This file will simulate a user, create and account and login.
-Once the registration is successful, it then runs fetch commands on alarms and notifications every 0.5s (similar to the example_frontend_app_RBA).

-Then the workers will run corresponding tasks based on the weight given to them (@task(weight_val)).
-The current task distribution is as follows:
-* 34.8% createAlarm
-* 21.7% deleteNotification
-* 21.7% deleteSpecificAlarm
-* 21.7% updateAlarm

-The tasks are created based on what the user is able to do in the example frontend app.
+* **Disclaimer:** You can only run Locust with one of the architectures at a time.
+Running both at the same time is not possible, so be sure to stop the container of the Microservices Architecture one if you wish to run this.

 ### Clean Up after running Resource Based Architecture
 ```